SKnoedler/Portfolio/README.md

 	- Datacamp.com: This course teaches you everything you need to know to begin working with databases today

 - #### Python Programming
-	- Codeacademy.com: This course teaches you everything you need to know to work with the programming language PYthon
+	- Codeacademy.com: This course teaches you everything you need to know to work with the programming language Python

 - #### Python Bootcamp
 	- Udemy.com: Python Bootcamp: Vom Anfänger zum Profi, inkl.
 Data Science